 Disconnect the Hand Held Programmer from the control (if applicable).
-Watch Window may remain connected or be removed from the control as desired.
+The Marine Control Standard PC Interface or Watch Window may remain connected or be removed from the control as desired.
 Close the cover over J1 and retighten the retaining screw if the connection is removed.